top of page

 Compton Chamber of Commerce's Pantry Program Success in 2020

-From March until the end of the year 2020, Compton Chamber of Commerce - in partnership with the Compton United Response Effort (CURE) and city officials - fought hunger in our community.
-During this time period, the program served well over 10,000 people every month.
-In total, the Chamber helped over 100,000 residents in our region; collecting, packaging, curbside distributing and delivering food and hygiene items.
+From March until the end of the year 2020, Compton Chamber of Commerce - in partnership with the Compton United Response Effort (CURE) - fought hunger in our community.
+During this time period, the Chamber-led program served well over 10,000 people every month.
+In total, the program helped over 100,000 residents in our region; collecting, packaging, curbside distributing and delivering food and hygiene items.

 Of course, this program would not have been a success without Chamber President Dr. Lestean M. Johnson's selfless leadership and unwavering dedication.